coderolls/coderolls-blog/_posts/java-programs/2023-11-27-find-duplicate-elements-in-array.md

 3. Using the HashSet method
 4. Using the Java 8 Streams method

 ## 1. Find duplicate elements in an array using the iterative method

-In this method we are iterating over an input array to compare each elements with the remaining input array.
+In this method, we are iterating over an input array to compare each element with the remaining input array.

 ```java
 private static void printDuplicatesByIterating(int[] arr) {